Four Letters of Love

 Four Letters of Love is a 2024 drama film directed by Polly Steele.
 It is written by Niall Williams, who adapted his book of the same name.
 It stars Pierce Brosnan, Helena Bonham-Carter, and Gabriel Byrne.

-Nicholas and Isabel seem to be made for each other but forces outside of them seem to be working against them...will they be able to come together, despite it all?

-The film was released in November 2024 at the British and Irish Film Festival and in theatres in the UK and Ireland on July 18, 2025 to mostly unfavourable reviews.
+The film was released in November 2024 at the British and Irish Film Festival and in theatres in the UK and Ireland on 18 July 2025 to mostly unfavourable reviews.

 Plot

 In 1971, civil servant William Coughlan, seeing a sunbeam illuminating his desk blotter, suddenly feels inspired, so he quits to become an artistic painter.
 This shocks his wife Bette and 17-year-old son Nicholas.

-Simultaneously, on a west coast island, Isabel and Sean Gore are watching the sea when he inexpliably collapses.
-Suddenly uncommunicative, he is confined to a wheelchair.
+Simultaneously, on a west coast island, Isabel and Sean Gore are watching the sea when he inexplicably collapses.
+Suddenly uncommunicative, he becomes a wheelchair user.
 Soon after, Isabel is sent to be educated by nuns on the mainland according to island custom, as her parents Margaret and Muiris decide it is time.

 Back in Dublin, as the now-painter William seeks inspiration, he heads to the western coast.
 Three months later, mother and son are suffering, wondering if or when he will return.

 Meanwhile, an unhappy Isabel escapes from the school.
 Peader happens to be driving by, so helps her over the fence.
 Once back at the school, Isabel is told to stay kneeling in contrition, but soon tires.

 When William finally returns to Dublin, Nicholas is relieved, hoping life will return to normal.
 However, when William visits Bette in the bedroom, which she has not left for days, he finds her dead.
 Shortly after, he insists on returning to the West for another week, upsetting Nicholas.

 The poet and schoolteacher Muiris, anguishing over Sean's prolonged incapacitation, is unable to write.
 At the school, Peader gets the nuns to release Isabel, supposedly for a funeral.
 They go off together to a pub, dance and kiss.

 Nicholas secretly follows William on the bus west, even briefly coinciding with Isabel on it as she is off to spend a day at her parents.
-He follows him all the way to the sea.
+He follows William all the way to the sea.
 When Nicholas fears William will drown, he follows him in.
-William saves Nicholas, then contently declares that god still must want them around.
+However it is William who saves Nicholas, then contently declares that god still must want them around.

-When Isabel arrives home, insisting the school gave her time off, Margaret is suspicicious.
+When Isabel arrives home, insisting that the school gave her time off, Margaret is suspicious.
 As the young woman happily wheels out Sean to tell him about Peader.
 Muiris is glad to see her, and tries to mollify her mother's concerns.